 Based on the initial reconnaissance and knowledge of the area each survey area should be divided into smaller units (Figure 1).
-The strata could be based on undulating, river valley), disturbance regime (e.g. highly disturb, moderately disturb or least disturb areas), altitude and vegetation types
+The strata could be based on the landform and terrain (e.g. flat, hilly, undulating, river valley), disturbance regime (e.g. highly disturb, moderately disturb or least disturb areas), altitude and vegetation types

-Strata 1-4 represents different habiata types.
+1-4 represents different Strata habiata types.
 The transects can be laid in each stratum according to landform and feasibility of survey